PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Introduction

 Edge AI systems increasingly deploy DNN accelerators for local inference under extreme energy and volume constraints, making energy efficiency a primary design challenge due to limited battery capacities, and restricting the complexity of power delivery and voltage regulation infrastructure available on-chip~\cite{yao-TrimodalSoC-TBioCAS2021, eichler-mindful-micro2025, Sheng-epilcircuit-FP2025, Sahafi-edgewce-sr2022, abdigazy-ingestible-ne2024}.

-Dynamic voltage and frequency scaling (DVFS) and power gating are widely used to improve energy efficiency in processors and accelerators~\cite{liu-dvfsaccel-HIPC2022, Geng-powerlens-DAC2026}.
-Most prior work assumes coarse-grained global scaling with reactive run-time control, while more recent literature also explores fine-grained scaling and gating with static, compiler-directed control~\cite{torng-aaws-isca2016, nayak-cgra-power-gating-trets2023}.
-In this work, we focus on a class of \IT{deadline-constrained, real-time, periodic inference} in embedded AI workloads that, for example, run inference at a fixed frame rate.
-This captures a limited but relevant subclass of edge AI with the necessary determinism to replace expensive, predictive, or reactive dynamic power-control overheads with efficient, static, compile-time optimization in futuristic edge AI systems (e.g., smart ingestible capsules~\cite{abdigazy-ingestible-ne2024}).
+Dynamic voltage and frequency scaling (DVFS) and power gating are widely used to improve efficiency in processors and accelerators.
+Most prior work assumes coarse-grained global scaling with reactive run-time control~\cite{hag-sysscale-isca2020, liu-dvfsaccel-HIPC2022}, while recent work also explores fine-grained scaling and gating with static, compiler-directed control~\cite{torng-aaws-isca2016, nayak-cgra-power-gating-trets2023}.
+In this work, we focus on a class of \IT{deadline-constrained, real-time, periodic inference} in embedded AI workloads that run inference at a fixed frame rate.
+This captures a limited but relevant subclass of edge AI with the determinism to replace expensive, predictive, or reactive dynamic power-control overheads with efficient, static, compile-time optimization of edge inference systems.

-Determining how to operate fine-grained power-control mechanisms jointly under practical constraints (e.g., transition overheads, limited voltage rails) remains a challenging systems-level problem.
-Prior work has demonstrated that the energy reduction benefits available through finer-grained power control overcome the energy overheads of the control circuitry, whether supplied through on-chip voltage regulation~\cite{kudva-on-chip-vreg-jssc2011, seeman-on-chip-vreg-ucbphd2009} or multi-rail power supplies~\cite{miller-booster2012}.
-As the computational efficiency demands of edge AI grow, and as researchers study the deployment of ever-smaller power domains to the macro and processing element levels~\cite{torng-uecgra-hpca2021, nayak-cgra-power-gating-trets2023} to capture efficiency, the power orchestration schedule space grows combinatorially with the number of power domains, voltage levels, and time interval granularity.
+Jointly managing fine-grained power controls under practical constraints (e.g., transition overheads, limited voltage rails) remains a challenging systems-level problem.
+Prior work has demonstrated energy reduction through finer-grained power control that overcomes the overheads of control circuitry, using either on-chip voltage regulators~\cite{kudva-on-chip-vreg-jssc2011, seeman-on-chip-vreg-ucbphd2009} or multi-rail power supplies~\cite{miller-booster2012}.
+As the computational efficiency demands of edge AI grow, and as researchers study deploying ever-smaller power domains at the macro and processing element levels~\cite{tan-icedcgra-micro2024, torng-uecgra-hpca2021, nayak-cgra-power-gating-trets2023} to capture efficiency, the power orchestration schedule space grows combinatorially with the number of power domains, voltage levels, and time interval granularity.